-If you have questions, please call CCA One Care at 866-610-2273 (TTY 711), 8 am to 8 pm, 7 days a week, from October 1 to March 31.
-(April 1 to September 30: 8 am to 8 pm, Monday to Friday, and 8 am to 6 pm, Saturday and Sunday.)
-The call is free.
-For more information, visit www.ccama.org.

-Inpatient hospital care (continued)

-Transplant providers may be local or outside of the service area.
+General services that our plan covers What you must pay Inpatient hospital care (continued) Transplant providers may be local or outside of the service area.
 If local transplant providers are willing to accept the Medicare rate, then you can get your transplant services locally or outside the pattern of care for your community.
 If CCA One Care provides transplant services outside the pattern of care for your community and you choose to get your transplant there, we will arrange or pay for lodging and travel costs for you and one other person.
 Prior authorization is required except for inpatient substance use and emergency admissions.

-Inpatient stay: Covered services in a hospital or skilled nursing facility (SNF) during a non-covered inpatient stay

-The plan covers services you get while you are in the hospital or a nursing facility.
-The plan covers services including:

-- Healthcare provider services - Diagnostic tests, like lab tests - X-ray, radium, and isotope therapy, including technician materials and services - Surgical dressings - Splints, casts, and other devices used for fractures and dislocations - Prosthetics and orthotic devices, other than dental, including replacement or repairs of such devices.
-These are devices that: - replace all or part of an internal body organ (including contiguous tissue), or - replace all or part of the function of an inoperative or malfunctioning internal body organ. - Leg, arm, back, and neck braces, trusses, and artificial legs, arms, and eyes.
-This includes adjustments, repairs, and replacements needed because of breakage, wear, loss, or a change in the patient's condition - Physical therapy, speech therapy, and occupational therapy

-Prior authorization is required except for inpatient substance use and emergency admissions.

-Lung cancer screening

-The plan will pay for lung cancer screening every 12 months if you:

-- Are aged 50-77, and - Have a counseling and shared decision-making visit with your doctor or other qualified provider, and - Have smoked at least 1 pack a day for 20 years with no signs or symptoms of lung cancer or smoke now or have quit within the last 15 years.
+Lung cancer screening \$0 The plan will pay for lung cancer screening every 12 months if you: • Are aged 50-77, and Have a counseling and shared decision-making visit with your doctor or other qualified provider, and Have smoked at least 1 pack a day for 20 years with no signs or symptoms of lung cancer or smoke now or have quit within the last 15 years.
 After the first screening, the plan will pay for another screening each year with a written order from your doctor or other qualified provider.
 Prior authorization is not required for services provided by a network provider.

-Medical nutrition therapy

-The plan covers nutritional diagnostic therapy and counseling services to help you manage a medical condition (such as kidney disease).
+Medical nutrition therapy \$0 The plan covers nutritional diagnostic therapy and counseling services to help you manage a medical condition (such as kidney disease).
 Prior authorization is not required for services provided by a network provider.

-Medically necessary non-emergency transportation

-The plan covers transportation you need for medical reasons other than emergencies to approved destinations.

-This Non-emergency transportation is covered by our plan under the MassHealth benefit.
+General services that our plan covers What you must pay Medically necessary non-emergency transportation \$0 The plan covers transportation you need for medical reasons other than emergencies to plan approved destinations and confirmed appointment destinations within 50 miles of pick-up location.
+Rides must be booked 72 hours in advance, 7am to 8pm EST Monday through Friday and 8am to 12pm EST Saturday and Sunday.
+This non-emergency transportation is covered by our plan under the MassHealth benefit.
 The plan uses Coordinated Transportation Solutions (CTS) for all non-emergency transportation rides.
 To contact CTS, please call 855-204-1410 (TTY 711).
 Transportation must be arranged by CTS to be covered by CCA One Care.

-Medicare Diabetes Prevention Program (MDPP)

-The plan will pay for MDPP services.
+Prior authorization is required for trips farther than 50 miles from the pickup location.
+Medicare Diabetes Prevention Program (MDPP) \$0 The plan will pay for MDPP services.
 MDPP is designed to help you increase healthy behavior.
-It provides practical training in:

-- long-term dietary change, and

-- increased physical activity, and

-- ways to maintain weight loss and a healthy lifestyle.
+It provides practical training in: long-term dietary change, and increased physical activity, and ways to maintain weight loss and a healthy lifestyle.
 Prior authorization is not required for services provided by a network provider.